Taking a trip to the beach? Nothing’s worse than forgetting an item. Discover the beach essentials for baby to take on your next summer trip.

 Beach essentials for baby

 Bringing a baby to the beach is more nuanced than you would think.
-Not only do you still have the responsibilities of taking care of your child, it’s also an environment that usually isn’t close to home (or convenience).
+Not only do you still have the responsibility of taking care of your child, but it’s also an environment that usually isn’t close to home (or convenience).

 Now I know better.
 Over the years and three kids later, I’ve perfected the art of packing for the beach.
-I bring just enough to make our visit comfortable, but not too much that I can’t carry all our gear myself.
+I bring just enough to make our visit comfortable, but not too much that I can’t carry all our gear.

 One trick you can do is to set the timer on your phone to however many minutes your sunscreen offers protection.
-If your sunscreen offers one hour of protection, set your timer and reapply it on yourself and your baby every hour.
+If your sunscreen offers one hour of protection, set your timer and reapply it on yourself and your baby at the one hour mark.
+And get one with a high SPF that can protect against both UVA and UVB sun rays.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.